chryzsh/chryzsh.github.io/_posts/2019-04-14-relaying-delegation.md

 ## Request Kerberos ticket

 We now request a Kerberos service ticket (TGS) for the `cifs` SPN  for the machine account we created, using impersonation as a user `lkys` that is member of the`Domain Admins` group.
 That user naturally has local administrator access to all computers in the domain.
-When prompted for password,we input the password thas was set for the machine account `LUJCDPUQ$` when we performed the relaying attack.
+When prompted for password,we input the password that was set for the machine account `LUJCDPUQ$` when we performed the relaying attack.

 *Common Internet File System (CIFS) is a network filesystem protocol used for providing shared access to files and printers between machines on the network.*